Morogoro Tanzania Travel Guide

 A gateway to Tanzania's southern safari circuit, near Mikumi and Udzungwa National Parks.

 The town has a chance to observe everyday Tanzanian life without the strong tourist focus found in other areas.
-You can enjoy local cuisine, use public transport like daladalas, and engage with residents in a relaxed setting.
+You can enjoy local cuisine, use public transport like daladalas, and connect with residents in a relaxed setting.
 Sokoine University of Agriculture also gives Morogoro an academic energy.